DAYS

 D) Adequate means of implementation including financial resources, capacity-building, technical and scientific cooperation and access to and transfer of technology.

-Achieving the ambitions of the GBF requires transformative change.
+Achieving the ambitions of the Biodiversity Plan requires transformative change.
 Embedding six key principles at the heart of the GBF provides the concrete means to trigger transformative action for all levels of government and across the whole of society.
-Read our publication now to learn why transformative change is crucial to achieve the goals of the Kunming-Montreal Global Biodiversity Framework by 2030.
+Read our publication now to learn why transformative change is crucial to achieve the goals of the Kunming-Montreal Global Biodiversity Framework, the Biodiversity Plan, by 2030.

 our work towards transformative change